timdeschryver/timdeschryver.dev/content/blog/sql-server-profiler-underused-and-undervalued/index.md

 While I was writing this article I noticed that the profiler has become deprecated in favor of the [SSMS XEvent Profiler](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/use-the-ssms-xe-profiler?view=sql-server-ver15).
 Luckily, there seems to be an alternative that I will explore soon.

+> I explored the Exenteded Events, and the profiler in [Getting to know SQL Server Extended Events](/blog/getting-to-know-sql-server-extended-events)

 ## My setup

 You can choose between several default profiles when you start the SQL Profiler.